 I remember one specific one.
 We had recently moved again, it was during third grade, and the new school district, in addition to doing monthly fire drills, also had us do atomic bomb drills.
-Yes, they had a different sounding siren for that, and we had to practice huddling under our desk with hour heads covered in our arms (they showed us a really scratched up old filmstrip to explain the process) as if that would protect us from the radioactive blast.
+Yes, they had a different sounding siren for that, and we had to practice huddling under our desk with our heads covered in our arms (they showed us a really scratched up old filmstrip to explain the process) as if that would protect us from the radioactive blast.

 Anyway, one of the older Godzilla movies where the Hiroshima and Nagasaki bombing metaphors were most apparent, I asked Mom if she thought kids in Japan did the duck and cover drills, too.
 I don’t remember what conclusions we came to.
 What I do remember is that both of us were pretty subdued for the rest of the movie.
-It didn’t help that this was one of the early kaiju films where one of the characters sacrifices his life to safe the world from the monster at the end.
+It didn’t help that this was one of the early kaiju films where one of the characters sacrifices his life to save the world from the monster at the end.
 I remember specifically that the character that did it in this one wasn’t the guy who had seemed like the hero earlier in the movie.
 He’d been more like the comic relief buddy of the guy who seemed to be the hero.
 Which made the whole thing even more tragic.

 At one of of subsequent library trips (not only was my mom a sci fi fan, she also believed in regular family outings to the library), Mom found a couple of post-apocalyptic books.
 Of those, she let me read one after she had finished it, Alas, Babylon by Pat Frank.
 Which deserves a post of its own, later.